 When the Audit Pays for Itself in the First Month

-Bottom line: A $250 audit pays for itself in the first month if the business is losing $250+ to inefficient processes — and that's almost every business with over $5K/month revenue.
+Bottom line: An audit pays for itself in the first month if the business is losing money to inefficient processes — and that's almost every business with over $5K/month revenue.
 Typical example: automating one manual task after the audit saves $900/month.
-The audit pays for itself in 8 working days.
+The audit pays for itself within the first weeks after implementation.

 Online courses and membership businesses